jensenkhem/maple_party_finder/README.md

-# README
+# Maplestory party finder

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the code for a maplestory party finding/building application

-Things you may want to cover:
+How to run/build the app:

 * Ruby version